Percona-Lab/pacemaker-replication-agents/doc/PRM-setup-guide.rst

                          Yelp.
 It can be found at:
                          https://github.com/percona/percona-pacemaker-agents/tree/master/tools/ybinlogp

-async_stop               Cause the agent not to wait for MySQL to complete its shutdown procedure before failing over.
+async_stop               Causes the agent not to wait for MySQL to complete its shutdown procedure before failing over.
 Useful
                          to speed up failover when there're a lot of Innodb dirty pages to be flushed to disk.
 For now, the is 0, disabled, but it may eventually default to 1, enabled.